This passage occurs in the Epiphany season of the Revised Common Lectionary (Year A), most recently January 26, 2020.

-Summary: Reading Matthew's call of the disciples after John's seems unfair.
-John's seems a work of art.
+Summary: Reading how Matthew describes the call of the disciples after John's description seems unfair.
+John created a work of art.
 Matthew's seems like a clean-up job on Mark!
 However, Matthew's touch-up work is good theology and good writing.
-See blog entry below for more details on this.
 But what interests me is something Matthew doesn't clean up from Mark, namely Jesus' command to his disciples to "Follow me."
 Actually, Jesus never says "Follow me."
 He barks out three words, none of which are a verb: "Here after me."
 A bit rougher indeed than "Come and see" but effective nonetheless.
 Get out of the way and let Jesus shake up the people!

 Also worth noting: The Greek reading of Matthew 4:17 is the foundation for Thesis 1 of the Luther's 95.